kelvins/awesome-mlops/README.md

 * [Orchest](https://github.com/orchest/orchest/) - Visual pipeline editor and workflow orchestrator with an easy to use UI and based on Kubernetes.
 * [Ploomber](https://github.com/ploomber/ploomber) - Write maintainable, production-ready pipelines.
 Develop locally, deploy to the cloud.
 * [Prefect](https://docs.prefect.io/) - A workflow management system, designed for modern infrastructure.
-- [VDP](https://github.com/instill-ai/vdp)  - An open-source unstructured data ETL tool to streamline the end-to-end unstructured data processing pipeline.
+* [VDP](https://github.com/instill-ai/vdp) - An open-source tool to seamlessly integrate AI for unstructured data into the modern data stack.
 * [ZenML](https://github.com/maiot-io/zenml) - An extensible open-source MLOps framework to create reproducible pipelines.

 ---